dsmania/fmovies-sync/README.md

 2. Add the [FMovies Sync client](https://github.com/dsmania/fmovies-sync/raw/master/fmovies-sync-client.user.js) script.
 3. **Whitelist ``mcloud.to`` in AdBlock.**

-Note that this will most probably also run with any userscript extension like [Greasemonkey](https://www.greasespot.net/) or [Violentmonkey](https://violentmonkey.github.io/), it has just not been tested.
+Note that this should run on any userscript extension like [Greasemonkey](https://www.greasespot.net/) or [Violentmonkey](https://violentmonkey.github.io/), it has just not been tested.

 AdBlock is currently preventing the script to work normally.
 To make it work it's required to whitelist ``mcloud.to``.